FHantke/brave-browser-wiki/Brave’s-Capture-of-Usage-Data.md

 # What information is contained in a usage request?

-The browser provides the following values in the query parameters of the request.
+The browser provides the following values in the query parameters of the request:

 | Field | Description | Values | Example |
 | ----- | ----------- | ------ | ------- |